OctopusDeploy/blog/blog/2021-10/rollback-strategies/index.md

 Many years ago, a few hours after a production deployment, I was informed about a show-stopping bug.
 I was surprised as the release had gone through weeks of verification by QA.
 We couldn't establish the cause and concluded a rollback was needed - the first in years.

 The rollback plan in the deployment document was: "rollback to the previous version of code".
-Unfortunately, that's more a wish than a detailed plan.
+Unfortunately, that's not a detailed plan.
 We escalated the issue, and paged everyone involved with the release (from QA, to business owners, and managers).

 We created a new rollback plan from scratch.
 Despite a new plan, we estimated the odds of a successful rollback at 10%.
 It was a no-win situation.
 We had a show-stopping bug we couldn't repro (and therefore fix), or we could roll back and take our chances.

 Rolling back offered some chance as opposed to none though.
 Each person was assigned a task.
 I went through the changelog, item by item, and documented the impact of rolling back.

-Fifteen minutes before we made the final rollback decision, I discovered a block of code that looked suspicious.
-Tests to hit that block of code established it was the culprit.
+Fifteen minutes before we needed to make the final rollback decision, I discovered a block of code that looked suspicious.
+My tests to hit that block of code established it was the culprit.

 We aborted the rollback plans, implemented a fix, and pushed the fix out later that day.
 We were relieved we didn't have to test an unproven rollback process.